-It will be critical that this growth is managed as much as possible within the City's existing developed utility service area or "footprint" (Exhibit 5).
+It will be important that future growth is managed as much as possible within the City's existing developed sewer service utility area or "footprint" (Exhibit 6).
 This will limit the negative environmental impact of further suburban sprawl over Bloomington's unique and environmentally sensitive karst geology.